Japanese aircraft carrier Zuikaku: Battle of the Coral Sea

+In the meantime, four Shōkaku D3As split from the attack on Neosho to single out the Sims, and hit the destroyer with three bombs that broke her apart and rapidly sank the destroyer with the loss of most of her crew.
+However, almost concurrently with the attack on Neosho and Sims, Shōho was attacked by a wave of warplanes from two actual American aircraft carriers, the USS Yorktown and USS Lexington, and was sunk to a claimed 13 bomb and 7 torpedo hits.

 On the 8th, a spotter plane from Lexington located both Zuikaku and Shōkaku, and both carriers attacked with their air groups.
 Hidden by a rain squall, Zuikaku escaped detection, but Shōkaku was hit three times by bombs and was unable to launch or recover her aircraft.
 In return, Zuikakus planes located the American carriers, and proceeded to wreak havoc on both ships.
 First, Zuikakus torpedo bombers, commanded by Shigekazu Shimazaki, caught Lexington in a pincer attack, hitting the flat top with two torpedoes, cutting her speed to 24 knots and punching through the gasoline storage tanks, leaking gas fumes throughout the ship.
 Her dive bombers, commanded by Tamotsu Ema, then attacked and crippled Yorktown with a bomb hit that caused severe damage to her hangar bay and aviation storage rooms and over a dozen near misses.
 Shōkakus dive bombers then hit Lexington with three bombs to her flight deck, starting a large fire.

-Zuikaku launching a Val dive bomber during the battle of the Coral Sea, May 8th 1942.
+Zuikaku launching a D3A Val during the battle of the Coral Sea, 8 May 1942.

 Damage control efforts quickly persisted on Lexington, putting out the fires from Shōkakus bomb hits.
 However, gas fumes from Zuikakus torpedo hits leaked throughout the ship.
 When the fumes reached electric motors, a chain reaction of explosion after explosion riddled Lexington with fatal damage.
 Lexington began to sink, as her crew was evacuated.
 To make sure she hit the ocean floor and wasn't captured by Japanese forces, Lexington was scuttled by escorting destroyers.